Spectrogram

 FFT Size (Frequency Resolution)

-- Sets the granularity of the analysis.
+- Configures the granularity of the analysis.

-- 4096 / 8192, etc.: Frequencies are seen in more detail, but response in the time direction becomes slightly blurred.
+- 4096 / 8192 etc.: Finer frequency resolution, but time-domain response becomes slightly blurred.

-- 512 / 1024, etc.: Time response (rhythm, etc.) appears sharp, but frequency resolution becomes coarser.
+- 512 / 1024 etc.: Sharper time response (for rhythms, etc.), but frequency resolution becomes coarse.

 -